scarlettkuro/diploma_of_hope/README.txt

-This is diploma about cellular automata in cryptography.
+This is my diploma about cellular automata in cryptography.
 Build is on Maven.